tarsiusid/static-page/footer-page/privacy.md

 #### How we process media (audio/video)

-We will never store any media sent between participants in a room.
+We will store any media sent between participants in a room, especially in conversation.
+Encryption is not implemented yet.
 Customers who have access to the “Recording” feature will be able to record meetings, and they are then responsible for collecting consents from all participants in the meeting prior to starting the recording.
 They are also responsible for storing and processing the recording in compliance with regulations after downloading it from tarsius.id.

 ##### Security